Updated: Feb 17

 # 1st Hotspot: Performance Spikes

-The chart below shows that the problem has started already during the night on 23.
+The chart below shows that the issue has started already during the night on 23.
 November.

 00:00 AM – first massive response time spike of 30 seconds

 7:30 AM – response time jumped up to 25 seconds